PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 Everyone can own a fraction of the city, and help shape its future.🎖 Fractional ownership unlocks the potential of the world’s most sought after assets: Cities!<br><br>
 🏄🏽‍♂️⛹️‍♂️🚴🏿‍♀️ DDRL Metaverse is specifically constructed to enable a collective of people to jointly contribute to the development of a new city from scratch.<br>

-## 🎖🎖🎖🎖🎖🎖 $DDRL Fractions of an iconic metaverse
+## 🍕 $DDRL Fractions of an iconic metaverse
-Fractions unlock the value of the network. $DDRL grants holders governance and membership rights, over the metaverse development<br>
+Fractions unlock the value of the network.
+The $DDRL token gives people the power to vote on the direction and implementation of the DDRL Metaverse project.<br>
 >Exchange Rate
 ### ✨ $DDRL 10000 PER ETH  👇🏾
 ###  🏁 https://etherscan.io/token/0x604183b3CE47FF4cc627cEd93fa75Acb42A3a5A4